Fesaa/Cubepanion/ReadME.md

 You're more than welcome to contribute!
 Be sure to read the [API wiki and guidelines](https://wiki.labymod.net/pages/addon/)!

-As far how to; make a new branch, make your changes.
+As for how to; make a new branch, make your changes.
 If feasible for you merge changes from main when you're done.
 If too much has changed since you started, I'll try my best to do it.
 And create a pull request :v